lunatask/lunatask/README.md

 #### Extend with Public API

 Automate your workflow with Public API and bring tasks from various sources into the app automagically.
 Is Public API too nerdy for you?
-Choose Zapier or IFTTT.
+Go with Zapier or IFTTT.

+#### Moments, Your Personal Journal

+Write down happy memories, places you visited, people you met, stuff you don't want to forget.
+Then take a look back at all you've accomplished and where the life took you.

 #### New Productivity Techniques